DTA Associate: 90 credits

 Students should contact their potential transfer institutions early regarding the following:

-- Specific course choices in each area of the agreement where options are listed (humanities, social sciences);
+- Specific course choices in each area of the agreement where options are listed (humanities, social science);

-- The requirement for overall GPA, a higher GPA in a selected subset of courses or a specific minimum grade in one or more courses, such as math, programming, or physics;
+- The requirement for overall GPA, a higher GPA in a selected subset of courses or a specific minimum grade in one or more courses, such as math or English;

-- Admissions requirements for the school and your specific major (for example, you might need to apply to the university as well as its College of Engineering or School of Computer Science).
+- Admissions requirements for the school and your specific major (for example, you might need to apply to the university as well as its College of Nursing); and

 Students must complete the RTC application for graduation.